 Improved Parent-Child Bond

-Gentle parenting helps parents build a strong bond with their child, as they are attuned to what is happening with their children and support them.
-Creating this positive bond can further help children develop healthy relationships in the future.
-They would have the experience of what a healthy relationship looks like and engage in these, or know to walk away from relationships that are not healthy.
+Gentle parents build a strong bond with children and are attuned to what is happening to them.
+Creating this positive relationship can further help children develop healthy relationships with others.
+Knowing what a healthy relationship looks like can also show them when to walk away from a negative one.

 Reduced Childhood Anger

-Gentle parenting creates a family environment without shame, blame, and punishment.
+Gentle parenting creates a family environment free of blame and punishment.
 Anger often covers up more vulnerable emotions such as shame, fear, and low self-worth.
-Using a parenting style that honors these emotions can help reduce anger in children.
-In gentle parenting, if a child were to get angry, parents would try to understand what was happening to cause that emotion and support the child.
+A gentle parenting style honors these emotions, which can help reduce anger issues in children.
+For instance, if a child were to get angry, parents would try to understand what caused the emotion and support their child.

 Positive Social Skills

-Learning empathy, respect for others, boundaries and understanding is essential for young children.
-Young children learn how to maneuver socially and develop these skills when supported in a safe way.
-For example, this environment can help a child learn to share and regulate themselves in socially challenging situations.
+Learning empathy, respect for others, boundaries, and understanding from parents is essential.
+Young children can develop these skills and learn how to interact with others when supported.
+A gentle parenting style can help children learn to share and regulate themselves in socially challenging situations.

 Possible Cons of Gentle Parenting